tonysheng01/Breakout/README.md

 > ⬆️          Press **SPACE** to release the ball when it is stuck

 ### Powerups
 Powerups are added to enhance the adventure.
-They are randomly spawned at the top of the screen and slowly fall down.
+They are randomly spawned when blocks are destroyed and slowly fall down until reaching the bottom, at which moment they disappear.
 The player can choose to activate a powerup by catching it with the paddle.
 Currently six types of powerups are included in the game:
 1. **Paddle size increase:** Temporarily widens the paddle, making it easier to catch the ball.
 2. **Ball speed increase:** Increases the speed of the ball.
 The effect will be cumulative throughout the game so choose wisely!
 3. **Pass-through:** Temporarily lets the ball pass through all bricks it touches without bouncing back.